Nachtzuster/BirdNET-Pi/README.md

 </p>

 ## About this fork:
-I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
-Maybe someone will find it useful.
+I've been building on Nachtzuster's](https://github.com/Nachtzuster/BirdNET-Pi) fork, which is great.
+The goal is to merge my changes back to his branch when dear community finds it useful.

 Changes include: